 The Gobbler-Stopper is a specialized turkey hunting red dot from TRUGLO.
 They took all the award-winning features from their popular TRADITIONAL Red Dot Series and added a specially designed reticle specifically for turkey hunters.
 This tom-busting illuminated reticle features a dual-color design for maximum contrast against any background.
 And it incorporates an aiming ring that represents a 24-inch circle at 30 yards.

-The Gobble-Stopper also has a removable extended sunshade that prevents glare off the optic, and it comes in the popular RealTree APG pattern.
+The Gobble-Stopper also has a removable extended sunshade that prevents glare off the optic, and it is available in the popular RealTree APG pattern.
 Both of these features will help you stay completely undetected from the keen eyes of wary turkeys.

 Built for durability, the Gobble-Stopper is made with tough aircraft-grade aluminum and is both waterproof and shockproof.
 It also comes with an integrated Weaver-style mounting system for shotgun installation that is trouble-free.